 If you’re choosing to read this post, there must be something inside you that makes you curious when reading the headline.
 Perhaps you’ve asked yourself the same question?
-Or are you also searching for spiritual healing guidance because you’re going through suffering and illness right now?
+Or are you searching for spiritual healing guidance because you’re going through suffering and illness right now?

 So, can Zen truly heal?